Career Map: Hairstylist

 You can also study Milady’sStandard Textbook of Cosmetology (Thomson Delmar Learning, 2004 ISBN 1-56253-880-2).
 It is available at private hairstyling schools and at public libraries in Ontario, although they may carry older editions.
 The cost of this textbook is about $90.

 Step 6.
 Certificate of Qualification Examination

 You may write the Certificate of Qualification examination for Hairstylists at an Workplace Training Branch Apprenticeship office once you have either completed an apprenticeship or applied and been approved through the application process above.
 The examination is available year-round, by appointment.
-You can arrange a date to write the examination during your meeting with a training consultant, or you can call the Workplace Training Branch Apprenticeship office to make an appointment to write the examination.
-You must show photo identification on the day of the examination.
+First, you have to call the Ontario College of Trades and pay the examination fees.
+You can then arrange a date to write the exam at a Workplace Training Branch Apprenticeship office within ninety days of your application.
+You must show photo identification on the day of the exam.